-Juuse Saros makes 28 saves, Predators beat Jets 1-0
+Devils fire GM, end Lightning’s 10-game winning streak

-WINNIPEG, Manitoba (AP) — Juuse Saros made 28 saves for his first shutout of the season, Kyle Turris scored in the first period and the Nashville Predators beat the Winnipeg Jets 1-0 on Sunday.
+WINNIPEG, Manitoba (AP) — Juuse Saros made 28 saves for his first shutout of the season, Kyle Turris scored in the first period and Nashville beat Winnipeg.

 Predators captain Roman Josi had his points streak end at 12 games.
 He had 20 points (seven goals and 13 assists) during the career-high run and franchise record for defensemen.
 It was the NHL’s longest active streak.